jtlemon/drill_controller/mega_shield/checklist.md

 - [ ] Setup PCB constraints for JLCPCB manufacturing.
 - [ ] Figure out probe connection.
 - [ ] Create a couple of solenoid drivers onto the board.
+- [ ] Add local solenoid driver sheet.
-- [ ] Move all proxy sensors to one side.
+- [X] Move all proxy sensors to one side.
-- [ ] Move all screw terminals to the other side.
+- [X] Move all screw terminals to the other side.
-- [ ] Add mounting holes, basic square pattern.
+- [X] Add mounting holes, basic square pattern.

 ## PCB design requirements